PradeepJaiswar/mcp-server-upstox-api/README.md

 - "Check the execution status of order xxxxxxxxxxxxxxx"
 - "View the details of my recent order xxxxxxxxxxxxxxx"

+### Order History
+- "Show me the history of order ID xxxxxxxxxxxxxxx"
+- "Get all status updates for order xxxxxxxxxxxxxxx"
+- "What's the progression of order xxxxxxxxxxxxxxx"
+- "Show me all stages of order xxxxxxxxxxxxxxx"
+- "Get order history for tag xxxxxxxxxxxxxxx"

 ### Order Trades
 - "Show me the trades for order ID xxxxxxxxxxxxxxx"
 - "What trades were executed for order xxxxxxxxxxxxxxx"